 “Ghost buttons and large image sliders are probably some of the most common element mistakes I see on popular site templates.”

-Maarja Käsk, a web designer at ConversionXL, adds that while website templates may look nice, they are typically far from realistic…
+Maarja Käsk, a web designer at CXL, adds that while website templates may look nice, they are typically far from realistic…

 “The general problem with templates is that the good ones look good because they have a lot of colorful, random stock photos and very little copy.
 Headings consist of 2-3 words, there are short paragraphs and lots of whitespace.